unic/sitecore-module-flex/README.md

 placeholder settings:

     /sitecore/layout/Renderings/Flex/Flex Form

+## Glassmapper Dependencies

+Flex will use the `Glass.Mapper.Sc.92.Core` for it's internal functionality.
+One of the pipelines has dependency on `Glass.Mapper.Sc.92.MVC` so you need to install and deploy also this MVC package in your solution.
+If your `Web` database has different name, other that standard, then you need to adjust `` the `Unic.Feature.Flex.InitialDatabase` setting.

 ## Setup for Development

 For installing a Flex development instance, the following steps are required:

 * Clone the repository
+* Run the `BumpSc9.ps1` from Solution root to install Sitecore 9 and xconnect
 * Open the solution in Visual Studio
 * Restore all NuGet packages
 * Restart Visual Studio
+* Execute `Set-ScSerializationReference` in the Package Manager Console
-* Execute `bump` in the Package Manager Console for the project *Unic.Flex.Integration.Website*
+* Execute `Install-WebConfig` in the Package Manager Console
+* Build the Project
+* Call http://flex-sc9.local/unicorn.aspx and run a full sync
+* In Content Editor, invoke `Revert Database` from the `Developer` ribbon strip

-The development instance is now available under http://flex.local.
+The development instance is now available under http://flex-sc9.local/.